Jduphey/Thesis-Enhancing-predictive-Accuracy/README.md

 # Thesis-Enhancing-predictive-Accuracy
-An MSC Thesis aimed at enhancing predictive accuracy in machine learning model with focus on linear regression and Neural networks
+An MSC Thesis aimed at enhancing predictive accuracy in machine learning model with focus on linear regression and neural networks